Complete High School English Classes

 A few practical advantages:

 Two courses, one enrollment, one transcript entry.
-English 9 appears on your student’s transcript as a single, recognizable English credit, the same format colleges and evaluators expect to see.
-You won’t need to average grades from two courses for your transcript.
+English 9 appears on your student’s transcript as a single annual course.

 How It Works